 The above search query will find a .com domain if Google already indexes it.
 Here’s what I was going to explain to you.

 You can see that Google has already indexed the Labnol.org domain.
-That means the Labnol.org domain is a registered domain.
+That means the Labnol.org domain is registered.
 Here’s another one…

 … Now, look at this Google result page.

-Google didn’t find a domain called volleyballtraininginstitute.com in their search index.
-So I will go to this domain to ensure it’s not registered.
+Google didn’t find a domain called volleyballtrainingtips.com in their search index.
+So, I will go to this domain to ensure it’s not registered.
 Here’s what I see.

-Google Chrome informs me that “This webpage is not available.”
-Which means it’s not yet registered.
+Google Chrome informs me that “This site can’t be reached.”
+Which means it should not be taken by someone.

-Not only you can find available top level domains such as .com, .net and .org, but also you can search more custom domain extensions such as .ly, .com.au, .lk, .in, .pk, .cn etc.
+You can find available top-level domains such as .com, .net, and .org and search for more custom domain extensions such as .ly, .com.au, .lk, .in, .pk, .cn, etc.

 You don’t need to go through other tools to check the domain name availability.
 Just using one search query, you can find the domain name availability.

-The downside of using the Google search engine for finding available domain names is that domain owners may block Googlebot from indexing the website.
-So that you’ll NOT see the domain name in Google SERP.
-Therefore you have to use another domain name search tool to check available domains.
+The downside of using the Google search engine to find available domain names is that domain owners may block Googlebot from indexing the website.
+So that you do NOT see the domain name in Google SERP, therefore, you must use another domain name search tool to check available domains.

 Choosing the right domain name for your online business is very crucial.